Time Zones in Jordan

 how many time zones does Jordan have?

-Jordan has one official time zone for the entire country.
-Amman, Aqaba, Irbid, Zarqa, and every other city follow UTC+3, so there is no internal time difference when traveling or scheduling domestic business.
+Jordan has one time zone for the entire country: Asia/Amman (UTC+3).
+This single-zone system applies nationwide, including Amman, Zarqa, Irbid, Aqaba, and other major cities, so there is no need to adjust for internal time differences when traveling or scheduling domestic meetings.

 does Jordan use daylight saving time?

-Jordan is UTC+3, meaning local time in Jordan is 3 hours ahead of Coordinated Universal Time.
-For example, when it is 12:00 noon UTC, it is 3:00 PM in Amman.
+Jordan is UTC+3, which means local time in Jordan is 3 hours ahead of Coordinated Universal Time.
+For example, when it is 12:00 UTC, it is 3:00 PM in Amman, and that same offset applies across the country because Jordan uses a single national time zone.

 The international dialing code for Jordan is +962.
-If you are calling a number in Amman or another Jordanian city from abroad, you begin with +962 followed by the local number without the domestic trunk prefix where applicable.
+If you are calling a business, hotel, or mobile number in Jordan from abroad, you begin with +962 before the local number, which is especially useful for travel arrangements, supplier calls, and customer support contact.